 - Ask local animal shelters if they provide emergency shelter or foster care for pets in a disaster.
 As these facilities may already be overburdened, this should be a last resort.

-Step Two: Assemble a Portable Pet Disaster Supplies Kit
+2) Assemble a Portable Pet Supplies Kit

-Step Three - Know What To Do As A Disaster Approaches
+3) Know What To Do As A Disaster Approaches

 Often, warnings are issued hours, even days, in advance.
 At the first hint of disaster, act to protect your pets.